mirceanton/mirceanton.com/content/post/0003-terraform-state-git/index.md

 ---
 title: "Terraform: No Backend?
 No Problem!"
 slug: terraform-state-git
+image: { path: featured.webp }
 date: "2025-02-03"

+categories: [ Blog Post ]
-tags: [terraform, git, sops, age]
+tags:
-image: { path: featured.webp }
+  - Terraform
+  - Git
+  - SOPS
+  - age

 description: |
-  terraform-backend-git is a simple yet elegant solution for managing Terraform state by storing it directly in git.
-It comes built-in with state locking via branches, encryption via sops and much more!
+  terraform-backend-git is a simple yet elegant solution for managing Terraform state by storing it encrypted in git.
 ---

 ## Introduction